 Monitors and follows up.

 Employees can be alerted to deviations from the plan when they occur and propose measures via notifications.
-Some actions can be automated, for example finding a new installer nearby if the person assigned the job gets a flat tire or gets sick.
+Some actions can be automated, for example, finding a new installer nearby if the person assigned the job gets a flat tyre or gets sick.

 The system also ensures the financial flow from ordering to e-invoicing and reporting, by feeding the financial system with the correct financial data.